 And Evonik’s predecessors were always on the front lines of that effort.
 Goldschmidt, for example, developed a full line of disinfecting surfactants that, initially used for coal miners’ shower houses, gradually encompassed more and more applications, until the company had become the leader on the German surface hygiene market, particularly in the 1960s and 70s.
 The peroxides produced by Degussa were important agents for surface disinfection.

-As of June of 2020 – when these articles were written – the pandemic is not yet over.
-Although initial restrictions have been relaxed in many countries, a vaccine for COVID-19 is not yet in sight.
+As of May of 2021 the pandemic is not yet over.
 Our common fight against the virus goes on.